 Overview

-The European Commission (EC) requested input from the EGHD on the human dimension regarding the changes being implemented to the Performance Scheme and Charging Schemes for Reference Period 3 (RP3).
-Th
+The European Commission (EC) requested input from the Expert Group on the Human Dimension (EGHD) on the human dimension regarding the changes being implemented to the Performance Scheme and Charging Schemes for Reference Period 3 (RP3).
+The intention of this paper is to inform the Commission of the EGHD's position with regards to the proposed changes for RP3.

 This paper focuses on specific recommendations from a human dimension perspective and aims to complement other work being done from other stakeholder groups (e.g. the Industry Consultation Body).
 The paper is based on views of stakeholders on the human dimension of performance at EGHD teleconferences in January and February 2018.

-The EGHD is in unanimous support of the sixth RP3 policy objective set out in Working Paper 4 from the Ad-Hoc SSC in March 2017.
+The EGHD supports, in principle, the sixth RP3 policy objective set out in Working Paper 4 from the Ad-Hoc SSC in March 2017.
 This stated that ‘the ATM industry is built on people and the human dimension cannot be underestimated.
 Engagement and buy-in is necessary to ensure high-level objectives can be translated in a safe and efficient manner into every day operations’.

 Summary of Observations